Canner/vulcan-sql/packages/extension-store-canner/README.md

 # extension-store-canner

-The canner persistence store could allow VulcanSQL integrating with [Canner Enterprise](https://cannerdata.com/product).
+The extension make VulcanSQL integrating with [Canner Enterprise](https://cannerdata.com/product).

+The extension contains Canner persistence store to connect the storage of Canner Enterprise, and Canner profile reader to create a connecting Canner driver used profiles.

 ## Install